What Planets Are Visible Tonight? July 2026 Sky Guide

 Which planets are visible tonight?

-From June 16–30, 2026, Venus is the easiest evening planet to see after sunset.
-Jupiter and Mercury are also in the evening sky, but become harder to see later in the month.
+From July 1–15, 2026, Venus is the easiest evening planet to see after sunset — look for it low in the west.
 Before sunrise, Saturn is the best planet to observe, with Mars also visible.
-Uranus and Neptune require optical aid.
+For your exact location, use Star Walk 2 to check what is above your horizon right now.

 Why don’t planets twinkle like stars?